org4g/org4g-poc/README.md

 It began in october 2023 and is STILL ON PROGRESS :construction_worker:...

-This repo is made public for demo and test purposes between private members of Org4g organisation.
+THIS repo is made public for demo and test purposes between private members of Org4g organisation.